da-x/rust-proc-macros-intro-and-tips/slides.md

 }
 ```

-We can re-export this logic as a general macro:
+Re-export this logic as a function-like macro:

 ```rust
 #[proc_macro]